 Too much moisture in your hair ?

-With curls, moderation is the name of the game and over moisturising also hold its own drawback.
+With curls, moderation is the name of the game and over moisturising also has its own drawbacks.

 How can you tell if you have gone the opposite way and over moisturised your hair?